 Free Email Update When I Share Something New

-What Do I Need To Make A Bunny Cut Up Cake?
+What Do I Need To Make This Cake?

-You can use any cake recipe in any flavor that you want as long as it can be baked into two 8″ round cake pans.
-I used a cake mix!
-Since I knew a significant amount of time would be spent decorating the cake, my kids were running rampant, and I was also cooking a full “quarantine dinner” for us for Easter, it was ideal.
-And… I really love the texture of a box cake.
-But I did make the frosting from scratch, because canned frosting is kind of icky and doesn’t pipe well at all.
+Since I knew a significant amount of time would be spent decorating the cake, my kids were running rampant, and I was also cooking a full dinner for us for Easter, using a cake mix was ideal.
+And...
+I really love the texture of a box cake.
+It's so nostalgic and comforting.
+You can use a homemade cake recipe as well as long as it makes enough for two round 8" layers.
+But I did make the frosting from scratch, because canned frosting is kind of icky and doesn't pipe well at all.

 How Do You Cut A Cake To Look Like A Bunny?